 The Titleist TruFeel earns the #1 spot on our list because it has a soft feel, excellent long-game distance, and good control around the greens.
 It’s also backed by arguably the world’s top golf ball brand.

 This is the ideal ball for beginners to be able to jump into the game with great all-around performance at an affordable price.

 The TruFeel is claimed by Titleist to be their “softest ball”, with the latest iteration being re-designed with a faster core and thinner cover for improved greenside feel.
 The two-piece construction consists of:

 - a larger, faster, low-compression TruTouch core for more distance

 - a reformulated, thinner TruFlex cover for super soft feel and control around the greens

 The ball has a spherically-tiled 376 tetrahedral dimple design that reduces drag and maximizes lift for added distance.

 The TruFeel ball is available in white and high-optic yellow, with a matte red variant arriving in the second half of 2022.
 It’s particularly effective for low and mid swing speeds, and it really doesn’t do anything poorly.

-The Soft Feel, which has earned high marks from critics, provides incredible softness, excellent distance off the tee, and solid spin control around the greens.
+The Srixon Soft Feel, a very successful ball that has earned high marks from critics, provides incredible softness, excellent distance off the tee, and solid spin control around the greens.